dhavaljjani/raytracer/README.md

 A simple raytracer made with pure C++ and glm functions.
 Can render primitive objects such as spheres and triangles with vertices, using a .test input file.
 Handles recursive lighting with specular, diffuse, ambient, and emission lighting. **In Progress**

+Uses input .test files where triangles, spheres, lights, and lighting values can be specified.

 ## Images

 Rendering of dice: